-There are several Medicare prescription drug changes taking effect in 2025, including:
+Here’s a look at several changes to Medicare prescription drug coverage taking effect in 2026:

 Suggested: Does Medicare cover the shingles vaccine?